 Advising and Registration Information for Chemical Engineering (ChE) Majors and ChE Pr-Engins

-- November 5 - 22: Advising meetings will be held.
-Seniors are encouraged to meet with their advisors early in the advising period so they can register for the courses needed for graduation.
+- March 24 - April 4: Advising meetings will be held.
+Rising seniors are encouraged to meet with their advisors early in the advising period so they can register for the courses needed for graduation.
 Once you both agree on a course plan, your advisor will sign your Course Selection Form.

 - Important Information: It is extremely important to observe the above instructions.
 If you do not attend your designated advising session, and bring your Course Selection Form to Tami Paluca in 158F Goessmann Lab, a HOLD will be placed on your SPIRE account.
 You will be unable to register for classes and/or make changes to your schedule, until the hold is lifted.
 The hold will not be lifted until you meet with your advisor.